Kit Williamson and John Halbach love collecting vintage finds but wanted to strike a balance between past and present. Enter Orlando Soria.

 Kit Williamson and John Halbach are Hollywood triple threats.
-The handsome pair act, produce—and shoot their Emmy-nominated LGBT Netflix series EastSiders in the own home.
+The handsome pair act, produce—and shoot their Emmy-nominated LGBT Netflix series EastSiders in their own home.
 They are even branching into lifestyle content with their site, WhereGentlemenGo.com, covering travel, design, and fashion.
 (If it’s bugging you, you recognize Kit from his three-year stint on Mad Men playing bespeckled copywriter, Ed Gifford.)
 While their Hollywood bona fides are top-notch, their design talents were a little lacking.

 When their spacious apartment needed a refresh and critical eye to refine their vintage treasures, they contacted Homepolish pal, interior designer, and author, Instagram (and bumping into him around LA) and were excited to enlist his help to add a little cohesion to their apartment..
 Kit and John had been following Orlando’s projects for years on

 “We’d been in our place for more than six years now and a lot of our old furniture was cobbled together from thrift store finds in our early twenties.
 It was time for the apartment to grow up a little,” explained Kit.

 “Kit and John have a very eclectic sense of style,” Orlando explains.
 “They have collected a ton of art and objects over the years which I had fun incorporating into the design of their apartment.
 They’ve definitely got a vintage vibe about them, they love accessories and furnishings that reference the 1950s and 1960s, so there’s a mod-vintage theme going on in their home.”